Tanzania: Transport

-Most transport in Tanzania is by road, with road transport constituting over 75 per cent of the country's freight traffic and 80 per cent of its passenger traffic.
+Most transport in Tanzania is by road, with road transport constituting over 75 per cent of the country's freight traffic and 80 percent of its passenger traffic.
+The Cairo-Cape Town Highway passes through Tanzania.
 The 181191 km road system is in generally poor condition.
 Tanzania has two railway companies: TAZARA, which provides service between Dar es Salaam and Kapiri Mposhi (in a copper-mining district in Zambia), and Tanzania Railways Limited, which connects Dar es Salaam with central and northern Tanzania.
 Rail travel in Tanzania often entails slow journeys with frequent cancellations or delays, and the railways have a deficient safety record.

 In Dar es Salaam, there is a huge project of rapid buses, Dar Rapid Transit (DART) which connects suburbs of Dar es Salaam city.
 The development of the DART system consists of six phases and is funded by the African Development Bank, the World Bank and the Government of Tanzania.
 The first phase began in April 2012, and it was completed in December 2015 and launched operations in May 2016.

 Tanzania has four international airports, along with over 120 small airports or landing strips.
 Airport infrastructure tends to be in poor condition.
 Airlines in Tanzania include Air Tanzania, Precision Air, Fastjet, Coastal Aviation, and ZanAir.